1950 Catherine (Burns) Chesrown (seated 4th from right) at Eva Petrie's birthday party

 - In 1899 she married the 13 years older Frank Chesrown, a Minnesota native who had been in the area for some years - see the 1890 photo below - and lived at Winona.

 - Between 1901 and 1917 the Chesrowns had four sons and two daughters, four of whom lived into their 80s and beyond.
 Only one died in infancy, Ella (6) in 1915.
+Ella was the first descendant of Malcolm McLeoran and Margaret McVicar to pass away in the USA.

 - Husband Frank passed away at Linton in 1943, aged 82.
+Frank was a prominent Linton businessman and his success and service to the community set an example that future Chesrown generations followed.

 - Catherine at the age of 76, appeared hale and hearty in the 1950 photograph of Eva Petrie's party.